pranayaryal/daily-diary/_posts/2015-07-15-louisville.md

 ---
-title:  "U of L Hospital"
+title:  "Using nested Vue components in Laravel 5.3"
 ---

 ## Cases we saw yesterday: